-Banksias and black boys littered the vast landscape now before us, which rolled gently towards pristine stretches of coastline and deserted beaches.
+Banksias and grasstrees littered the vast landscape now before us, which rolled gently towards pristine stretches of coastline and deserted beaches.
 Reaching the end of the headland, we decided to find a beach my family could enjoy while I explored.
 Passing jagged outcrops, we ascended a steep, grassy knoll to the south before arriving at an isolated beach.
 From here, I returned to Goanna Headland to explore.

 The Dirawong – a place from the Dreamtime

 Once upon a time, in the Dreamtime, a clever Bundjalung man called on a goanna to stop a snake from tormenting a bird.
 The goanna chased the snake, eventually finding it at Evans Head where it bit its tail.
 The snake then bit the goanna on the head, forcing it to retreat upstream to eat some herbs and recover.
 Soon the chase resumed and the snake fled to the sea, disguising itself as an island.

 The goanna still waits on the shore for its return.

 The goanna, or Dirawong in the Bundjalung language, is associated with rain and a rain cave on Goanna Headland was once used by tribal elders to sing for rain.
 It’s forbidden for anyone other than a tribesman to enter this cave, as it is said a flood will come if they do.
 There’s another cave here located at sea level called Snake Cave, where during strong winds and swell you can hear the snake hiss and the goanna thump its tail.